ZygmuntBuszyk/Recruitment_Task_Brainhub/README.md

 ● Email (required, valid email address)
 ● Event date (required, simple date picker)

-## What's essential us?:
+## What's essential?:
-● Tests for frontend and backend
+● Tests for frontend and backend./
-● Data validation on frontend and backend
+● Data validation on frontend and backend./
-● Error handling
+● Error handling./
-● State management on frontend (form and request lifecycle state) ● Readme with all information needed to install and run the app, run tests ● Catalogs and components structure
+● State management on frontend (form and request lifecycle state)./ ● Readme with all information needed to install and run the app, run tests./ ● Catalogs and components structure./
-● Code readability and extensibility
+● Code readability and extensibility./